 Homeowners Insurance and Risk Selection

-to setting prices and coverage.
-Insurers look closely at the risks of insuring
+setting prices and coverage.
+Insurers look closely at the risks of insuring a

 losses.

-Insurers check many factors to see how risky a homeowner is.
-These include the homeowners
+many factors to see how risky a homeowner is.
+These include the

-insurance risk selection, the materials used in building, the home's age,
+homeowners insurance risk selection, the materials used in building,

 https://youtube.com/watch?v=Fb7vWHW5PzE